musl/hixio/about.md

 rest of the time, I'm playing with my son, playing Kerbal Space Program, playing overwatch, working on my house, or cooking.

-> If you don't hate at least some part of a piece of software, you don't
-> know it well enough.